impredicative/podgenai/README.md

                                   suffix.
 If a directory, it must exist, and the file name is auto-determined.
 If not given, the output file is written to the current working directory with an auto- determined file name.
+  -s, --max-sections INTEGER RANGE
+                                  Maximum number of sections, between 3 and 100.
+If not given, it is unrestricted.
+                                  [3<=x<=100]
   -m, --markers / -nm, --no-markers
                                   Include markers at the start or end of sections in the generated audio.
 If `--markers`, markers are included, and this is the default.
 If `--no-markers`,